shwina/python-102/docs/testing.rst

 It also requires that we manually inspect the output from each test to decide if the code "passes" or "fails" that test.
 Further,
-we need to remember all the test cases we came up with today if we want to test again tomorrow.
+we need to remember all the tests came up with today if we want to test again tomorrow.

 Writing a test script